 The other cashier then adds up the customer’s bill using the cash register.
 The tags should be put to the side of the register and not in the glass container until the customer has finished paying to avoid any conflicts.
 The cashier collects the money and provides correct change as needed.
 All customers should be provided with a receipt (the itemized tape from the cash register).
 All sales must be calculated on the cash register for accounting purposes and all sales are final.
 Only ONE customer should be handled at a time to lessen the chances of a mistake and to avoid confusion.

 If a customer says that the club can keep the change or otherwise provides money as a charitable donation, that money MUST go in a separate envelope and cannot be counted in the sales totals.
 If someone joins the club and/or pays dues at the sale, this money must also be separate from sale totals and placed in a separate envelope.

 Many people have questions about the plants they are thinking of purchasing, such as how much light it needs, etc. Yard helpers are around in the back yard to help answer questions as they are able or to guide customers to the right people to answer those questions.
 Yard helpers keep an eye on things overall, jumping in to help as necessary.
 Sometimes a plant may not have a price tag, which can back up the cash register.
-Yard helpers should be familiar with where various plants are generally located so they can run and check on the price, enabling the tag puller to create a new price tag.
+Yard helpers should be familiar with where various plants are generally located so they can direct customers when asked.

 Greeters are typically stationed by the entrance to the greenhouse and across from the cash register to welcome people to the sale.
 As people enter the backyard, welcome them by saying something like, “Welcome to the Hobby Greenhouse plant sale!
 Have you been to one of our sales before?”
 If they answer yes, tell them welcome back and thank them for their support.
 If they answer no, give them a synopsis of who we are and what the sale is all about.